TheBrownLab/PhyloFisher/README.md

     `cd <project_directory> `

 1. **explore_database.py**
-    * Explore the contents of PhyloFisher’s provided starting database to help make decisions on proteomes to add (Optional)
+    * Explore the contents of PhyloFisher’s provided starting database (found here: https://ndownloader.figshare.com/files/29093409) to help make decisions on proteomes to add (Optional)
     * Usage: `explore_database.py [OPTIONS]`

-1. **Fill out “input_metadata.tsv”**
+2. **Fill out “input_metadata.tsv”**
     * Each proteome to be added to the database should be included
     * See Table 1 in the manual for an example and detailed explanation of input_metadata.tsv or check the example provided in the starting